getodk/docs/docs/tutorial-community-reporting.rst

 .. image:: /img/tutorial-community-reporting/problem-report-entities.*
     :alt: A simple form for reporting a problem.
 It captures the problem's title, description and location and creates problem Entities.

-`See the working problem report form <https://docs.google.com/spreadsheets/d/10sVEXd3apzePPDY_SQGaEU3z3gj6H5W3RSHFWCm0HIU>`_.
+See the working `Report a problem <https://docs.google.com/spreadsheets/d/10sVEXd3apzePPDY_SQGaEU3z3gj6H5W3RSHFWCm0HIU>`_ form.

 Verify that Entity creation works
 ----------------------------------